Dog hind leg weakness can be caused by a number of things including injury, arthritis and degenerative myelopathy.

 - Wu Yao (Lindera, aka Lindera root) moves Qi and relieves pain.

-Dr. Huisheng Xie, founder of the Chi Institute in Reddick, FL, created Hindquarter Weakness Formula specifically for animals.
+Dr. Huisheng Xie, the founder of the Chi Institute in Reddick, FL, created Hindquarter Weakness Formula specifically for animals.

 He based the formula on the ancient TCM formula Bu Qi Zin Yin Tang.